 In a hackathon the leaders coordinate a focused, hands-on project with a clear end goal (e.g., building an R package, curriculum development).
 A hackathon will typically be 1.5 hours or 3 hours.

 Posters will be on show for the entire conference, allowing presenters to showcase their work to a broad audience.
 A dedicated poster session will also run to provide opportunities for discussion with your peers one-on-one or in small groups.
 Priority will be given to submissions from student researchers.

 We will also accept proposals leading up to and during the conference, but we encourage early submission to secure a spot in the program.
 Submit your proposal here.

 The submitted proposals will be reviewed by the AIMOS Organising Committee.
 All notifications will be sent to the email address provided during the submission process.

 Accepted abstracts will be posted on the conference website.
 After the conference, the abstracts will remain publicly available in pdf format.

 Please do not submit a proposal if you are not confident that you will be able to attend the conference.
 If your presentation has been accepted but circumstances prevent your attendance, please ask a co-author to present and notify the Conference Secretariat (email@example.com) of this change as soon as possible.
 If cancellation is unavoidable, please contact the Conference Secretariat immediately to remove your presentation from the conference programme.

-All proposals must be submitted online on or before September 1, 2018.
 A proposal must be submitted by one of the presenters.
 Once the proposal is submitted, no changes in the online form will be allowed.
 The receipt of your proposal will be confirmed by an email.